What Is an Expat Mortgage?

 1. First Conversation with Adviser

 When you phone us, you can either arrange a phone appointment with your adviser or a face-to-face meeting – whatever suits you.
-Your adviser will ask you some questions then go away and find you the best deal for your circumstances and future needs.
-They’ll organise a follow up during which they’ll present you with what they’ve found.
+Your adviser will ask you some questions then go away and search deals on expat mortgages to find you the best option for your circumstances and future needs.
+They’ll organise a follow-up during which they’ll present you with the UK expat mortgage deals that they’ve found.

 2. Decision in Principle